cesarandreu/bshed/README.md

 * User has many Bikesheds
 * User has many Votes
 * Bikeshed has one User
-* Bikeshed has many Images
+* Bikeshed has many Bikes
 * Bikeshed has many Votes
-* Image has many Votes
+* Bike has many Votes
-* Image belongs to Bikeshed
+* Bike belongs to Bikeshed
 * Vote belongs to Bikeshed
-* Vote belongs to Image
+* Vote belongs to Bike
 * Vote belongs to User

 ### Schema